 The German Catholics in the Catasaqua area founded St. Mary's Roman Catholic Church in 1857.
 Burials at this church were usually to the Gethsemane Cemetery (Catasaqua).
-The growing Slovak population in Catasaqua resulted in the formation of a new Catholic church, St. Andrew's in 1902.
+A second Catholic Church was not needed in Catasaqua until 1902 when the growing Slovak population decided to build a church of their own, St. Andrew's.

-By 1863, there was a need for a Catholic Church on the South Side of Bethlehem.
+Back in Bethlehem, there was a huge influx of immigrants to work in the many new industries along the river.
+Many of these families were Catholic and by 1863, it was apparent that there was a need for a Catholic Church on the South Side of Bethlehem.
 Father McEnroe started the Church of the Holy Infancy on the corner of E. Fourth and Locust Sts.
-In 1882, construction was started on a larger church and was completed in1886.
+It grew so quickly that the original church had to be replaced by a larger one.
+Construction of the church was started in 1882 and was completed in1886.
 During this period of construction, church services were held in St. Michael's Hall on E. Fourth St., near Spruce.
 In 1894, a school and convent were erected and given into the care of the Sisters of St. Joseph.

 St. Ursula's church was built in the Borough of Fountain Hill (adjacent to South Bethlehem) in 1919.
 The original building was large enough to hold both the church and the grade school.
 A new church was built next to the old building in 1966 and the older building is now used solely for the school.
 The school is now called Holy Child School.